 • Implement Better Back Roads low cost safety improvements at intersection of Burpee Road and Monkton Road to reduce the likelihood and severity of motor vehicle accidents.
-Estimated cost: \$5,000-\$10,000

-Source of Funds: HMGP, BBR, Town Highway Funds Responsibility: Town Administrator and highway dept Timeframe: 2018-2020 Current Project Status as of 2018: Study was completed in 2015 and recommended actions including appropriate signage was installed.
+Source of Funds: HMGP, BBR, Town Highway Funds Responsibility: Town Administrator and highway dept actions including appropriate signage was installed.

+Current Project Status as of 2018: Study was completed in 2015 and recommended